GIG Fund FAQ

 Yes.
 However, we still recommend being as specific as possible regarding the events and the audience you intend to reach.
 It may be useful to focus your application on a single artist/ensemble.

-Funding from this program is made possible by the National Endowment for the Arts, a federal agency.
+Funding for this program is made possible by the National Endowment for the Arts, a federal agency.
 As such, GIG Fund applicants and grantees must abide by federal eligibility requirements.

 Learn more from the NEA about fiscal sponsorships.